 These are donations from organizations that support the development of sustainable chains of production.
 Many companies contribute to Solidaridad projects by donating via their affiliated foundations to Solidaridad.
 These amounts should be read in relation with the category 'income from companies'.
-In 2018, less donations were received from organizations than in 2017.
-In 2015 Solidaridad was granted a USD 15 million grant for 2015-2020, of which € 2.6 million were spent in previous years and € 2.3 million in 2018.
+In 2019, more income was received from organizations than in 2018.